 \subsection{Monodromy groups of indecomposable polynomials}

-We recall the most important results on indecomposable polynomials and their monodromy groups.
+We recall the main known results on indecomposable polynomials and their monodromy groups.
 The following essentially summarizes the classification results of \cite{Mul2} (together with some more elementary considerations regarding the possibilities for indecomposables with solvable monodromy group, cf.\ \cite[Lemma 2.9]{Mul}).